jbernadas/site_report_downloader_uploader/README.md

-# Site Report Downloader and Uploader
+# Site Report with File Downloader and Uploader
 A sitemapper, which maps all the internal pages of a website.
 It includes a downloader and uploader of all documents and images of a website.

 To use, start by cloning to your computer.